 It’s Monday.
 Again.
-You’re on coffee number four, and the only reason you filled up another cup was because you were so bored at your desk—your cubicle walls were basically closing in, threatening to suffocate you.
+You’re on coffee No. 4, and the only reason you filled up another cup was because you were so bored at your desk that your cubicle walls were basically closing in, threatening to suffocate you.

-Maybe the daily grind of the same 9-to-5 office routine—that plays on repeat five days a week—isn’t for you.
+Maybe the daily grind of the same nine-to-five office routine—the one that plays on repeat five days a week—isn’t for you.
 How does total unpredictability sound instead?
-Maybe the challenging entrepreneurial world is more your style.
+Maybe it’s the challenging entrepreneurial world that’s more your style.

 Here, 15 entrepreneurs from the Young Entrepreneur Council (YEC) share one thing they wish all prospective employees applying to work at startups would know.
 So to see if you’re cut out for the job, check out these tips and tidbits: